elotroalex/cdsc/_posts/2023-12-09-microgrants-recipient-2023.md

 <p>Colombia and Venezuela</p>
 <p>Total: $5,000</p>

-<p><i>Wikipeetia offline</i> is a linguistic revitalization project that focuses on people from the Wayuu communities in La Guajira (frontier region between Venezuela and Colombia).
+<p><i>Wikipeetia offline</i> is a linguistic revitalization project that focuses on people from the Wayuu communities in La Guajira (the frontier region between Venezuela and Colombia).
 Wikipeetia has been working for several years working with Wayuu communities to create Wikipedia pages users can take advantage of to revitalize their language.
-The microgrant funds will be used to redesign their current interface to create an offline version students and teachers can use from their phones.
-They also plan to expand the wikimedia pages by adding more information into wayuunaiki.</p>
+The microgrant funds will be used to redesign their current interface to create an offline version that students and teachers can use from their phones.
+They also plan to expand the Wikimedia pages by adding more information to Wayuunaiki.</p>

 **In the Streets of Le Cap**
 <p>Carrie Glenn (Niagara University, US) and Camille Cordier (University Lyon Lumièreand, France)</p>